kinnarisanghvi/chat-application/README.md

 Welcome to Flow!
 You can connect with your social circle by sending messages and creating group chats.

+Functionalities -

+• Designed a chat application with features such as profile creation, personal and group messaging
+• Created an interactive user interface in Javascript implementing AngularJS, Middleware in Express.js and Node.js
+• Implemented user authentication using JSON web token for the login functionality
+• Stored messages using NoSQL database MongoDB to persist chat messages and group messages

 How to run -
 The project has two applications in the root folder.
 1) flow-app - angular client